iamxdave/goassign.me/README.md

 ```
 npm -i
 ```
-4. Open the repository in any development environment
+4. Open the repository in any development environment </br>
-5. Create database schema in phpmyadmin _localhost:8183_ using the script in _/db/sequalize/config/schema_ or copy it from below:
+5. Create database schema in **phpmyadmin** _localhost:8183_ using the script in

-!IMPORTANT
-**Login and password for the admin panel you can find in .env file**
+_/db/sequalize/config/schema_

+or copy it from below
 ```
 CREATE SCHEMA IF NOT EXISTS `goassign-me`;
 ```
+**Important!**
+_Login and password for the admin panel you can find in .env file_

 6. Enter db folder and run docker in terminal
 ```
 cd db